Sexual Harassment: Get Support

-Sexual harassment is unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature in which submission to or rejection of such conduct explicitly or implicitly affects an individual's work or school performance or creates an intimidating, hostile, or offensive work or school environment.
+Sexual harassment are unwelcome sexual advances, request for sexual favors, or other verbal, visual, or physical conduct of a sexual nature in which submission to or rejection of such conduct explicitly or implicitly affects an individual's work or school performance.
+Sexual Harassment may create an intimidating, hostile, or offensive work or school environment .

 Sexual harassment can include the following behaviors:

 - Sex-specific derogatory names, i.e, calling a woman slut or whore